mohd-khan09/React-leaflet/README.md

 ### React Leaflet

 Provides React components that wrap Leaflet functionality, making it easy to create interactive maps in React applications.

-### Leaflet Geosearch

-Adds geocoding capabilities, allowing users to search for locations and automatically place markers on the map.

 ### Leaflet Default Icon Compatibility